zoomasochist/goonware/README.md

 # Build Instructions

-just `go build`; on Linux you might need to install `libx11`, and on Windows you need GCC -- the it just worksTM solution is https://jmeubank.github.io/tdm-gcc/.
+Just `go build`; on Linux you might need to install `libx11`, and on Windows you need GCC -- the it just worksTM solution is https://jmeubank.github.io/tdm-gcc/.